saidone75/alfresco-node-vault/README.md

 - Minimal memory footprint
 - On-demand or scheduled archiving
 - MongoDB storage with GridFS
-- REST API proxy capabilities
+- REST API with proxy capabilities
+- Custom upload and download methods

 Pull requests are welcome!